 Homemade Speculoos Ice Cream

-Born out of a excess of speculoos leftover from homemade Biscoff testing, this mellow, comforting ice cream works with either homemade or store-bought cookies.
-Once you have the cookies the rest of the ice cream is pretty simple—the only trick is replacing regular white sugar with caramelly toasted sugar.
+Born out of an excess of speculoos leftover from homemade Biscoff testing, this mellow, comforting ice cream works with either homemade or store-bought cookies.
+Once you have the cookies, the rest of the ice cream is pretty simple—the only trick is replacing regular white sugar with caramelly toasted sugar.

 Fior di Latte Gelato

 This frozen Italian treat contains no eggs, no fruit, no chocolate—nothing but dairy.
 So it really does behoove you to get the best dairy you can, preferably dairy produced by grass-fed cows, as the quality really comes through in the final product.
 If a study in simplicity isn't what you're after for your Labor Day dessert, you could also try our straciatella recipe, or our raspberry ripple goat's milk gelato.

 If you're looking for a sweet frozen treat that isn't too heavy, yet is plenty refreshing, ice milk is the way to go.
 Its light vanilla flavor and silky mouthfeel are strongly reminiscent of Dairy Queen soft-serve.

 Who doesn't like a popsicle on a hot day?
 Our version of Fudgsicles takes the old-school chocolate treat and makes it even fudgier with Dutch cocoa.
 We turn to gelatin to replicate that distinct Fudgsicle texture—the pops should be icy (but not grainy) and hold their shape as they melt.

 Tamarind and Palm Sugar Popsicles With Chili Salt